7 Burlington Gardens: Private mansion

+Bank branch

+The Bank had purchased the house to serve as its Western Branch, providing private and commercial banking services to the residents and retail businesses of London's developing West End.
+The Bank's architect, Philip C. Hardwick, was commissioned to reconfigure the property to its new purpose.
+Vaults were created below ground, the old dining room was turned into a banking hall and a new main entrance was inserted into the frontage on Burlington Gardens.
+The building was further extended behind (over what had been the stable yard of Uxbridge House) in the 1870s.

+The Bank of England retained its Western Branch on Burlington Gardens up until 1930, when (having taken a decision to withdraw from the commercial banking sector in order to focus on its role as a central bank) the Bank sold the building (and much of the associated business) to the Royal Bank of Scotland.
+As the Royal Bank of Scotland Western Branch, the building continued in use as a bank up until the early 21st century.

 Abercrombie & Fitch

 Abercrombie & Fitch leased the location in 2005.
 Overnight in May, a two-story construction wall was erected around the building and was plastered with half-naked men and "Abercrombie & Fitch".
 The retail space occupies two floors within the building.

 Abercrombie & Fitch's presence on Savile Row was initially criticised by the bespoke clothing manufacturers of the street.
 The Savile Row Bespoke was formed with permission of the City of Westminster to join Row tailors in protecting the image of Savile Row.
 Mark Henderson, CEO of Gieves & Hawkes was made Chairman and he commented that "Exploiting the Savile Row name to attract high-paying retailers and businesses, at the cost of this world-esteemed industry [Savile Row tailoring], is shortsighted."
-Another Row tailor, Thomas Mahon, negatively commented on the situation to The Times: "If the Bespoke businesses were driven out by crappy retail stores selling poor-quality clothes...then Savile Row's name would be irreparably damaged."
+Another Row tailor, Thomas Mahon, negatively commented on the situation to The Times: "If the Bespoke businesses were driven out by crappy retail stores selling poor-quality clothes ... then Savile Row's name would be irreparably damaged."

 In 2020, Abercrombie & Fitch announced it was closing its Savile Row store, along with six other global flagship locations, in response to the global pandemic.

+Restaurant proposal

+As of 2022, plans have been made by an American developer to change the former residence into a restaurant with several bars.